jimstorch/DGGen/README.md

 * Character Sheet NO BACKGROUND.pdf
 * Character Sheet NO BACKGROUND BACK.jpg
 * Character Sheet NO BACKGROUND FRONT.jpg

-Huge thank you to Simeon and the folks at Arc Dream Publishing for the support.
+Big thank you to Simeon and the folks at Arc Dream Publishing for the support.

 ## Setting up a virtual environment